6 Habits That May Naturally Improve Your Thyroid Function

 - Flaxseed and sunflower seeds

-3. Increase your zinc intake
+3. Increase your zinc intake to improve thyroid function

 - Lean beef